 Originally, New Hope focused solely on children with developmental disabilities in Clark County.
-Services have expanded, and today it focuses on three primary programs: Adult Services, Family Services, and Housing & Community Development.
-Currently, New Hope serves more than 14,000 individuals and families in 20 counties in southern and southeastern Indiana.
+Services have expanded, and today it focuses on three primary program areas: Ability Services, Family Services, and Housing & Community Development.
+Currently, New Hope serves more than 15,000 individuals and families in 21 counties in Southern Indiana.

 - 1962 – October – First class of 14 students began at Ewing Lane Elementary School.

 - 1966 – New Hope School opened in the fall on Hwy 62 between Jeffersonville and Charlestown.

 - 1967 – Ewing Lane class moved to Parkview Jr. High School to accommodate growth.
 First full-time executive director hired, L. Dean Burkett.

 - 1969 – Satellite classroom for preschool children opened at Grace Presbyterian Church in Clarksville.